oleg-nenashev/FaaScinator/README.md

 All code is licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Graphics, presentation slides and other materials are licensed under [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).

+## Code of Conduct

+This project adopted [Contributor Covenant 2.0](https://www.contributor-covenant.org/) as Code of Conduct.
+See the full version and escalation guidelines [here](./CODE_OF_CONDUCT.md).

 ## Contributing